Cal Raleigh Player Props: Mariners vs. Twins

 Cal Raleigh At The Plate

-- Raleigh has picked up a hit in 53.7% of his 82 games this season, with more than one hit in 19.5% of them.
+- Raleigh has picked up a hit in 44 of 82 games this year, with multiple hits 16 times.

-- He has homered in 12.2% of his games this season, and 3.9% of his plate appearances.
+- He has hit a long ball in 10 games this season (12.2%), leaving the park in 3.9% of his plate appearances.

 - In 26.8% of his games this season, Raleigh has had at least one RBI.
 He's picked up more than one in 11.0% and driven in three or more of his team's runs in three contests.